balusena/kubernetes-for-devops/15-Kubernetes Autoscaling/Kubernetes Autoscaling.md

 ```
 **Note:** This shows that the pod is now running, confirming that the Cluster Autoscaler successfully scaled the cluster
 and the scheduler placed the pod on the new node.

-#### Summary:
-- **Set Up an EKS Cluster:**
-Create an EKS (Elastic Kubernetes Service) cluster on AWS using the AWS Management Console, CLI, or an Infrastructure as
-Code tool like Terraform.

-- **Install the Cluster Autoscaler on EKS:**
-Deploy the Cluster Autoscaler in your EKS cluster by applying a cluster-autoscaler.yaml configuration file, ensuring it's
-configured to work with your specific AWS environment.

-- **Update IAM Policy to Allow EKS Cluster Autoscaler to Modify Nodes:**
-Attach the necessary IAM (Identity and Access Management) policy to the EKS worker node role.
-This policy must grant
-permissions to the Cluster Autoscaler to modify node groups, such as scaling nodes up or down.

-- **Verify the Setup of the Cluster Autoscaler on EKS:**
-Check the logs of the Cluster Autoscaler pod to ensure it's running correctly.
-Additionally, test the scaling behavior
-by deploying resource-intensive workloads and observing whether the cluster scales up and down as expected.